 Keep Your Vents Open To Preserve Air Flow

 Some people close the vents in low-traffic areas, and as tempting, as this may be, it’s important that you leave them open because closed vents can lead to temperature changes, and your HVAC system will work harder to try and neutralize this aspect.
 This would result in additional energy usage and would be very wasteful, so make sure your vents are open and unblocked.

 Change Your Air Filters

-These are used to keep dust, and airborne particles at bay, and air filters also protect your equipment from debris.
+These are used to keep dust, and airborne particles at bay and air filters also protect your equipment from debris.
 Clean air filters will do this job efficiently, whereas dirty air filters will block regular airflow, causing your HVAC unit to overwork.
-Clean air filters are a must because they will catch debris and prevent it from travelling any further.
+Clean air filters are a must because they will catch debris and prevent it from traveling any further.
 They will also prevent your system from using unnecessary power or from running longer to make up for any deficiencies.
-It is generally recommended that you change your air filters every one to three months, so make sure you follow this schedule because it is a simple and effective way of improving energy-efficiency.
+It is generally recommended that you change your air filters every one to three months, so make sure you follow this schedule because it is a simple and effective way of improving energy efficiency.

 Be Mindful Of Idle Electronics

 If you have electronics that are not used regularly or often, it’s wasteful to leave them plugged in or powered on as they will consume unnecessary amounts of energy.
 This applies to exercise equipment or media systems in waiting areas, so take a look at dormant electronics because they will drain energy and release latent heat, which will cause your system to work harder than it should.

 Those using your building need to be aware of their energy use, so train your employees and empower your tenants with the right knowledge so that they know about energy efficiency and its importance.